Student Computing Policies

 Frequently Asked Questions

-Online testing websites (e.g., the National Board of Medical Examiners [NBME] for the MD program) often requires a secure browser to be installed on your laptop in order to take their exams, and they only support the versions of Windows and macOS listed above.
+The NBME (National Board of Medical Examiners) has a secure browser that must be installed on your laptop in order to take their exams, and they only support the versions of Windows and macOS listed above.

 I have an 11-inch MacBook Air or other 11-inch laptop display.
 Why can’t I use this for exams?

 You can, but some of the images on the NBME exams (and potentially others) may be cropped off.
 You might be able to scroll to see the full image.

 Why is Chrome recommended over other web browsers?

 Chrome performs best, and most consistently in our environment.
 Chrome is also supported by the NBME exams, while Firefox is not.